Joel Compass

-Joel Compass is British R&B and soul singer/producer.
+Joel Compass is a British R&B and soul singer/producer.
 He is best known for his debut EP Astronaut, his debut single "Run", and the singles Forgive Me" and Girlfriends.

 Post release, Compass dived into production working with the likes of FKA Twigs, Jorja Smith, Mabel, Aqualung, Tinashe and Lion Babe.

 On 20 August 2020, Compass announced he would be returning to music as a recording artist and released a new single titled "Hypocrite".